Flamingo: Description

-Young flamingos hatch with grayish-red plumage, but adults range from light pink to bright red due to aqueous bacteria and beta-carotene obtained from their food supply.
-A well-fed, healthy flamingo is more vibrantly colored, thus a more desirable mate; a white or pale flamingo is usually unhealthy or malnourished.
+Young flamingos hatch with greyish-red plumage, but adults range from light pink to bright red due to aqueous bacteria and beta-carotene obtained from their food supply.
+A well-fed, healthy flamingo is more vibrantly coloured, thus a more desirable mate; a white or pale flamingo is usually unhealthy or malnourished.
 Captive flamingos are a notable exception; even if adequately nourished, they may turn a pale pink if they are not fed carotene at levels comparable to the wild.

-The greater flamingo is the tallest of the six different species of flamingos, standing at 3.9 to 4.7 ft with a weight up to 7.7 lb, and the shortest flamingo species (the lesser) has a height of 2.6 ft and weighs 5.5 lb.
-Flamingos can have a wingspan as small as 37 in to as big as 59 in.

 Flamingos can open their bills by raising the upper jaw as well as by dropping the lower.